-A summary of general observations and recommendations as well as a conceptual exhibit are provided for each location on the pages that follow.
-It should be noted that the countermeasures recommended for intersections along US 52 are intended to occur in the interim, setting the stage for the more advanced recommendations (interchanges, frontage roads) in the 2007 Traffic and Safety Study for US 52 and SR 7.
+summary of general observations А and recommendations as well as a conceptual exhibit are provided for each location on the pages that follow.
+It should be noted that the countermeasures recommended for intersections along US 52 are intended to occur in the interim, setting the stage more recommendations for the advanced (interchanges, frontage roads) in the 2007 Traffic and Safety Study for US 52 and SR 7.

 Figures 4.1 and 4.1a show the location of the priority safety intersections as well as other intersections identified for improvement in the Traffic and Safety Study for US 52 and SR 7.
-The figure also highlights eight intersection the beautification improvements, committed Ironton intersection projects, and new or rehabilitated interchanges along I-64 and US 52.
+The highlights figure also eight intersection beautification improvements, the committed Ironton intersection projects, and new or rehabilitated interchanges along I-64 and US 52.
 The new interchanges recommended on US 52 would be constructed when the highway is upgraded to a freeway.
 An improvement at I-64 and US 52 is aimed at improving truck operations.
 A new interchange is currently under study by WVDOH in cooperation with KYOVA and RIC at I-64 and Benedict Road (CR 60/21) in Culloden.